jonnonz1/nz-statute-book/acts/public/2010/limitation-act-2010.md

   (f) under the Terrorism Suppression Act 2002.

 ### 13 Damages as well as, or in substitution for, injunction or specific performance
-Nothing in section 11 applies to damages under section 16A of the Judicature Act 1908.
+Nothing in section 11 applies to damages under section 13 of the Senior Courts Act 2016.

 ### 14 Late knowledge date (when claimant has late knowledge) defined
 (1) A claim's late knowledge date is the date (after the close of the start date of the claim's primary period) on which the claimant gained knowledge (or, if earlier, the date on which the claimant ought reasonably to have gained knowledge) of all of the following facts: